jaeeee/CS120B-daniel_and_bhrayan/README.md

 # EE/CS120B Introduction to Embedded Systems
+Summer 2019 section, team members:
+* Daniel Kwong
-Daniel Kwong and Bhrayan Escobar
+* Bhrayan Escobar

 # Notes
 Below are some notes for personal use